| (B) A seller does not owe tax on a sale, lease, or

 obtained on or after the date the comptroller's auditor actually begins

 work on the audit at the seller's place of business or on the seller's

 records after the entrance conference are subject to verification.

 All incomplete certificates will be disallowed regardless of when

-or claim for refund.
-For the purposes of this section, written notice
+(ii) For the purposes of this section, written notice

 given by mail is presumed to have been received by the seller within